igordejanovic/parglare/docs/actions.md

 # Actions

-Actions (a.k.a. _semantic actions_ or _reductions actions_) are Python callables
+Actions (a.k.a. _semantic actions_ or _reductions actions_) are methods of an
-(functions or lambdas mostly) that get called to reduce the recognized pattern to some higher concept.
-E.g. in the calc example actions are called to calculate sub-expressions.
+object that get called to reduce the recognized pattern to some higher concept.
+E.g. in the `calc` example actions are called to calculate sub-expressions.

 There are two consideration to think of: